“I have made the tough decisions, always with an eye toward the bottom line. Perhaps it’s time America was run like a business”

-Within the concept of a team — not of a corporation — leadership of a school’s learning processes will find its most apt guide.
+Within the concept of a team — not that of a corporation — will a school’s leadership find its most apt guide.
 Team as school leaders lead teachers.
 Team as teachers teach learners.

 The best leaders and teachers, like the best coaches, seek to educate a wider, deeper sense of the human than simply the skill set necessary to the task.
-In a successful school, richer human development and defined skill set development require one another.
+In a successful school, human development and improved skill development require one another.

-In the profound struggle that is the act of learning, successful schools position the whole human child as the center through a humanist forest-creates-context-for-the-leaves; in understandable contrast, humanism is not the first obligation of successful corporations — profit is.
+In the beautiful, natural struggle that learning can be, successful schools position the development of the whole human child as the center through their endeavor.
+In understandable contrast, humanism is not the first obligation of successful corporations — profit is.
 Profit is measured in numbers; the cognitive, social, and emotional development of humans cannot possibly be reduced to numbers, no matter how tempting or how long our society has been trying to do so.

 And we’ve been trying for quite a while now.
-For at least two decades, our society has been centering its educational policy around those elusive numbers.
+For at least two plus decades, our society has been centering its educational policy around the pursuit of those elusive numbers.
 Intensely, we intensify and intensify our attempts to pursue those numbers, all the while moving further and further away from a positive valuing of the humans, child and adult, who populate our public schools.

-In an iconic attempt to intensely invigorate the capaciities of its schools, Chicago recently overlooked “the teachings” of its most successful coach, Phil Jackson, for those in the world of Donald Trump.
+In an attempt to intensely invigorate the capacities of its schools, Chicago recently overlooked “the teachings” of its most successful coach, Phil Jackson, for those in the world of Donald Trump.
 Last fall, principals of Chicago Public Schools were offered $5,000 to $10,000 incentives to improve the numbers at their schools.
 Not to improve the human development of the humans, just the numbers.
-Not incentives for the teams, just the CEOs.
+Not incentives for the teams of educators, just the CEOs of those teachers.

 Today, using discrete skill numbers, our society largely views its educators as deficits in the learning process, not “individuals [put] in positions that fully realize their potential.”
 Our society’s key strategy to propagate its knowledge and values into the future, public education, cannot possibly succeed while viewing its educators as deficits.
 Educators must be understood as valued players on the team.

 And, perhaps most emblematic, in successful schools, child and adult humans are not motivated by the equivalent of Donald’s “You’re fired.”
-They are motivated by team glory, like seeing an entire high school class enroll in 9th grade, realize their potentials while graduating honorably, and attend worthy colleges.
+They are motivated by team glory, like seeing all members of a high school class realize their potentials while graduating honorably and pursuing their dreams, including attending worthy colleges.